-Postdoctoral Research Associateship
+Postdoctoral Research Associateships

-PDRAs are represented in the MCR and on the Graduate-Students-PDRA Committee.
+PDRAs are represented in the MCR and on the Postgraduate-Students-PDRA Committee.
 PDRAs are welcomed and encouraged to participate in College life including academic support sessions, involvement with undergraduate subject-specific societies, McMenemy Seminars and the annual Marshall McLuhan Symposium.

 A Postdoctoral Research Associateship will normally be tenable for two years, with the option of renewal, co-terminous with a postdoctoral engagement by the University or affiliated institution.
 Please note that this is not a Fellowship.
 In exchange for a fee of £200 per academic year plus an initial refundable deposit of £100, PDRAs enjoy the privileges and facilities of the College granted to postgraduate students, with certain limited exceptions.

 If PHE guidance allows, there will be a welcome dinner for all PDRAs, as well as High Table dinners with College Fellows (3 per year are free of charge).

 Applications close on the 6 September 2021 with interviews on the 20 September 2021.

 Please contact the Postgraduate Administrator, Clare Kerr, for any queries.